Hero 1

 Bunsenstraat definitief10

 The home has been fully renovated and expanded, making it future-proof for a family with two children.
 Kentie Architecten developed a design vision that creates a balance between maximum expansion and the preservation of spatial quality – both indoors and outdoors.
-The client envisioned a contemporary look, with abundant natural light, a calm atmosphere, and a child friendly which means a robust finish.
+The client envisioned a contemporary look, with abundant natural light, a calm atmosphere, and a child-friendly which means a robust finish.

-It proved challenging to convince the homeowners’ association (VvE) of the desire to bring in as much daylight as possible.
-As a result, the planned skylights were eventually scrapped, and a revised design was created in which the remaining windows capture daylight to the fullest.
 The extension makes use of the maximum permit-free possibilities and aligns in shape with the existing rear facade, built in sections of four meters.
 A contrasting design with a modern appearance and a slim roof edge was chosen.

 The new layout created a spacious kitchen-living area and a third bedroom, making clever use of light and sightlines.
 Additional space was also made for an ensuite bathroom and walk-in closet, giving the home an extra sense of luxury.